Necktwi/ferrybase/README.md

 ==================
 I doubt a parser could be any faster!

-Intention to develop this parser is to provide ability to access name value pairs in a JSON string using '[]' operator in a C++ program.
+This parser provides ability to access nested name-value pairs in a JSON string using squence of '[]' operators in a C++ program.

 Its a valgrind clean library.
 One don't have to worry about freeing up parser.

+I recursively hacked it to extract as many features as I could and I will continue till it can!

 code at a glance:
 -----------------